Karl Engelbrektson

-Major General Karl Lorentz Engelbrekt Engelbrektson (born 12 February 1962) is a senior Swedish Army officer and a former Force Commander of the Nordic Battlegroup (NBG).
-He served as Assistant Chief of Armed Forces Training & Procurement from 2014 to 2016.
-Engelbrektson is currently serving as the Chief of Army since 2016.
+Major General Karl Lorentz Engelbrekt Engelbrektson (born 12 February 1962) is a retired Swedish Army officer.
+He completed the Advanced Course at the Swedish Armed Forces Staff College in 1988 and later joined the Värmland Regiment, where he rose to the rank of major.
+He furthered his education at the Swedish National Defence College and worked on arms control issues at the Ministry of Defence.

+Engelbrektson organized a joint training section within the Swedish Armed Forces Headquarters from 1998 to 1999 and attended the Geneva Centre for Security Policy.
+He held various leadership positions, including deputy brigade commander and commander of the 9th Swedish battalion in Kosovo.
+He also served in the German EU Force Headquarters.

+In 2005, he became the Force Commander of the Nordic Battlegroup and held several important roles in military education and leadership.
+He served as Chief of Army from June 2016 to June 2023 before retiring in June 2023, succeeded by Major General Jonny Lindfors.

 Early life

 Engelbrektson was born on 12 February 1962 in Falkenberg, Sweden, the son of Olle Engelbrektson and his wife Anneli.
 He grew up in Hunnebostrand.
 Engelbrektson attended Gullmarsskolan in Lysekil Municipality from 1979 to 1981 and then did his military service at Bohuslän Regiment (I 17) in 1981.
 Engelbrektson attended the Swedish Infantry Officers' College from 1982 to 1984 when he was commissioned as an officer with the rank of second lieutenant.